fieldtrip/website/example/dipolefit_somatosensory_erf.md

 ---
 title: Fit a dipole to the tactile ERF after mechanical stimulation
+category: example
-tags: [example, meg, timelock, source, dipole, fixme, meg-tactile]
+tags: [meg, timelock, source, dipole, fixme, meg-tactile]
 redirect_from:
    - /example/fit_a_dipole_to_the_tactile_erf_after_mechanical_stimulation/
 ---